 Today, the birthing capsule was supposed to arrive and Michael couldn’t sit still, so Sarah sent him to the fields where he could work off his impatience.
 Sarah reached for a match, striking it against the bedpost then lighting her cigarette.
-Her lungs filled with smoke and the burning stopped.
+Her lungs filled with smoke, and the burning stopped.
 She had already smoked her allotment for this hour, but she needed one more for her nerves; they were fried into a frazzled frenzy.

 She lifted the birthing capsule’s operations manual off the table, where she had laid it the night before.
-“The filtration system will remove sub-micron particles and even fumes such as formaldehyde from the air before circulating it through the living chamber.
-99.9999% of the histamine carrying bodies will be eliminated or neutralized on contact with the antihistamine membrane.”
+“The filtration system will remove sub-micron particles and even fumes such as formaldehyde from the air before circulating through the living chamber.
+99.9999% of the histamine carrying bodies will be eliminated or neutralized upon contact with the antihistamine membrane.”

-Sarah read on, “In isolated farm areas where medical assistance may not be readily accessible, the living chamber protects newborn babies from complications due to allergic reactions during those critical first few days and even weeks of their life."
+Sarah read on, “In isolated farm areas where medical assistance may not be readily accessible, the living chamber protects newborn babies from complications due to allergic reactions during those critical first few days and even weeks of their lives."

-Living chamber?
-A cube, twelve feet by twelve feet, where her and her child would probably have to live for the first three to six months of the baby’s life.
-All because her baby’s father was a farmer and they had to live in the wilderness instead of enjoying the histamine-free atmosphere provided by the city’s domed enclosure.
+"A Living chamber?
+Really?"
+It was a cube, twelve feet by twelve feet, which her and her child would probably have to occupy for the first three to six months of the baby’s life.
+All because her baby’s father was a farmer, and they had to live in a wilderness rather than enjoying the histamine-free atmosphere provided by the city’s domed enclosure.
 There were too many plants out here in the wilderness for Sarah’s frail body to do battle with.
-Too many aggressive, poison-spewing “vegetables” armed by evolution to protect themselves from the murderous beast, who harvested them for food--Michael, her husband.
+Too many aggressive poison-spewing “vegetables” armed by evolution to protect themselves from the murderous beasts, who harvested them for food, like Michael, her husband.
 Of course, their poison didn’t affect him.

 The medicated cigarettes eased her pain, coating her lungs with a thick layer of antihistamine and anti-inflammatory drugs, keeping the irritants out of her system, so her body wouldn’t explode with a rash and then swell until her throat closed off.

 She saw it happen to a child once.
 He was no more than eight years of age.
 It happened in the Captain’s store at the crossroads.
-The child’s family had come to the “wilderness" to show him what "Nature" was like.
+The child’s family had come into the “wilderness” so he could enjoy the "beauties of nature."
 The boy’s parents didn’t smoke.
 No one in the city smoked.
 They didn’t have to.
 They didn’t need the constant stream of healing drugs provided by the smoke.
-Besides if they needed medication in the city, they would just go to the med-clinic and get a shot.
-Out in the wilderness people had to treat themselves and the medicated cigarette has become the treatment vehicle of choice.
+Besides if they needed medication in the city, they would just go to the Med-Clinic and get a shot.
+In the wilderness, people had to treat themselves, and the medicated cigarette had become the treatment-vehicle of choice.

 “Michael.”
 Michael’s hip vibrated.
 It was the Tele and Sarah was on the other end calling his name.
 “Michael.”